 Did you know that honey bees nearly always need beekeepers to survive in the UK?
-Wild honey bees are nearly extinct in our country, so we are relying on our beefarmers to look after the bees that live in managed hives.
+Wild honey bees are nearly extinct in our country, so we are relying on beefarmers to look after the bees that live in managed hives.
 Unfortunately, commercial beefarmer numbers have been dropping steadily here for years.
-Plus most of the beefarmers we do have are older and are often retiring without passing on their valuable bee knowledge to a younger generation.
+Plus most of the beefarmers we do have are close to retirement – and have not yet passed on their valuable bee knowledge to a younger generation.

 Throughout the scheme, there may be opportunities for apprentices to work on different bee farms throughout the country and visit different businesses in order to gain breadth and variety of experience and make contacts throughout the industry.

 Applicants interested in taking up commercial beefarming full time can send their CV, along with contact details and a covering letter to firstname.lastname@example.org.
 Use the covering letter as your chance to capture our attention; we want to hear what relevant skills and experience you would bring to the role and why you think you would be suited to a career in beefarming.